 "I already have a well established and successful sheet training plan using tabs, standard notation, technique instruction and grades.
 How I would best incorporate Yousician?"

 It's great that you have built up all these resources already.
 Yousician can be a great addition to your existing tools & practices.

 Your students wouldn't have to go through the Yousician syllabus - of course they’re welcome to use any or all of it if desired, but if you’re using another syllabus then that’s great too.
-Instead, the core idea with Yousician is that it’s a massive library of high-quality, engaging, interactive, searchable content, which can be used in a wide variety of ways.
+Instead, the core idea with Yousician is that it’s a huge library of high-quality, engaging, interactive, searchable content, which can be used in a wide variety of ways.

-Also, while we did not expect this, we have heard many times is that Yousician works like magic with students that might have difficulties concentrating or sitting still otherwise.
+Since all of this content is engagingly presented and gamified, teachers are telling us that their students practice much more regularly and with greater attention to detail than they would with a normal printed page.
+Also, while we did not expect this, what we have heard many times is that Yousician works like magic with students who might have difficulties concentrating or sitting still otherwise.
 In group lessons, the social aspect of playing together and going for points and stars at the same time seem to be very motivating.

+Every teacher uses Yousician in a slightly different way.
+We are confident you’ll find ways to use it that we haven’t even thought of.
 So, we’d probably encourage you to just try it as part of your lesson and see how your students react.
 We'd be delighted to hear what you think.